 The first white settlement was at Howe, formerly Lima, in 1828, one of the first towns north of Ft.
 Wayne.
 The first college west of Oberlin, Ohio, the LaGrange Collegiate Institute, was established at Ontario five miles northeast, in 1837.

 Location.
 41° 38.671′ N, 85° 25.09′ W. Marker is in LaGrange, Indiana, in LaGrange County.
 Marker is on North Detroit Street south of Michigan Street, on the right when traveling south.
+Located on the East sidewalk of the LaGrange County Courthouse in LaGrange, Indiana.
 Touch for map.
-Located on the East sidewalk of the LaGrange County Courthouse in LaGrange, Indiana.
 Marker is at or near this postal address: 105 North Detroit Street, Lagrange IN 46761, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 LaGrange County Civil War Memorial (a few steps from this marker); LaGrange County Honor Rolls - W. W. I, Korea, and Other Service (a few steps from this marker); LaGrange County Organized 1832 (a few steps from this marker); LaGrange County American Revolution Memorial (a few steps from this marker); LaGrange County Spanish American War Memorial (a few steps from this marker); LaGrange County W. W. II Honor Rolls (within shouting distance of this marker); The Lagrange Phalanx (approx. 7.9 miles away); Shipshewana (approx. 8.6 miles away).
 Touch for a list and map of all markers in LaGrange.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 26, 2012, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 384 times since then and 21 times this year.
+This page has been viewed 412 times since then.
 Photos: 1, 2, 3, 4. submitted on March 26, 2012, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.